 Speech & Swallow Therapy

-Speech Pathology provides diagnostic and treatment services to inpatients and outpatients with speech, language, cognitive or swallowing problems.
+The Speech Therapists provide diagnostic and treatment services to inpatients and outpatients with speech, language, cognitive or swallowing problems.
 Our experienced staff has specialized training in their areas of practice.
 We value patients and families as partners in the treatment process and place a strong emphasis on patient and family education.

 We offer specialized services in the following areas: